cmd-stream/cmd-stream-go/README.md

 receiving too large commands.
 This can be achieved during the command decoding process - the server codec's `Decode()` method may return an error, which will close the connection to the client.

+## Close and Shutdown
+Close closes all connections and stops the server.
+Shutdown allows the server to finish processing already established connections (new ones are not accepted).

 # How To Use
 All you need to do is implement the Command pattern and codecs (one for the